Adarsh-g-s/JavaApp-Docker/README.md

 ![image](https://user-images.githubusercontent.com/26891940/115989425-93626300-a5be-11eb-81e8-a02fef56f5a0.png)

-2. Run the docker containing the java app.
+2. Run the docker container.
+The container has the jar file that would be run.

 ![FirstDockerAppDeployed](https://user-images.githubusercontent.com/26891940/115989840-99594380-a5c0-11eb-9aa5-e37bca646299.png)